aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/shape-effects-and-manipulation-in-slides/accessing-alt-text-group-shapes/_index.md

 - Visual Studio: If you're not already using it, download and install Visual Studio, a popular integrated development environment for .NET applications.

 - Aspose.Slides for .NET Library: Obtain the Aspose.Slides for .NET library and add it as a reference in your project.
-You can download it from the official [Aspose website](https://reference.aspose.com/slides/net/).
+You can download it from the  [Aspose website](https://reference.aspose.com/slides/net/).

 ## Loading a Presentation